What we do

 • Royal Canadian Mounted Police – M Division

-The Bolo Program is the main activity of the Stéphan Crétier Foundation, a charitable organization established in 2006.
+The Bolo Program is the main activity of the Stephan Crétier Foundation, a charitable organization established in 2006.
+Stephan Crétier is the founder, chairman, president and CEO of GardaWorld Security Corporation.
 The Foundation supports various not-for-profit organizations and has made numerous donations since its creation.
 Learn more